NHS mental wellbeing support package available for staff tackling Covid-19

 The NHS has launched a mental wellbeing support package for its 1.4 million staff; to help them as they help people deal with the pressures faced during this global health pandemic.
 This includes a new mental health hotline (0300 131 7000) which is open between 7:00 and 23:00 every day.
 Calls offer support for mental health, financial help, bereavement, care and coaching.
 Staff can also text FRONTLINE to 85258 for support 24 hours a day.
 The hotline and text service is staffed by more than 1,500 trained volunteers.

 Prof Simon Gregory DL, Deputy Medical Director, Primary and Integrated Care, HEE, said: “I encourage everyone to make full use of these professional resources.
-It is vital staff feel supported and employers have the right procedures in place to offer all the help that may be needed.
-Stress and burnout can significantly affect patient safety.
-The mental wellbeing of staff contributes positively to patient care and so this support package has come at a vital time.”
+It is vital staff feel supported and employers have the right procedures in place to offer all the help that may be needed.”

 Below is a selection of resources to help you in your everyday life: